Ten Best Practices For Kidpower Team Members

 2. Celebrate Each Step of the Way

 Understand that success means progress, not perfection.
-Remember that mistakes are part of learning; failure is just “not success yet;” and sometimes you have to do things wrong before you can do them right.
-You don’t have to be perfect to be great.
+Remember that learning from our mistakes is what helps us to grow.
+Often, failure is just “not success yet” and sometimes we have to do things wrong before we can do them right.
+We don’t have to be perfect to be great.

 3. Work Hard and Always Seek Ways to Make Things Better